-- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - · Registered Behavior Technician; - Certified Nursing Assistant; - Board Certified Assistant Behavior Analyst; or - Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.
+• NADD Competency-Based Clinical Certification;

+- NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - Board Certified Assistant Behavior Analyst; or

+• Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.

-- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

+7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

+9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan and medical plan which includes but is not limited to communication, mobility, behavioral, and medical needs.

+10. Comply with Department standards related to provider qualifications.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
+Be at least 18 years of age.